microsoft/vscode-docs/docs/python/environments.md

 The extension looks for interpreters in the following locations:

 - Standard paths such as `/usr/local/bin`, `/usr/sbin`, `/sbin`, `c:\\python27`, `c:\\python36`, etc.
-- Virtual environments located under the workspace (project) folder, unless the `python.terminal.activateEnvironments` setting is `false`, in which case virtual environments are ignored.
+- Virtual environments located under the workspace (project) folder.
 - Conda environments

 Selecting an interpreter from the list configures your User [Settings](/docs/getstarted/settings.md) accordingly.
 The Status Bar shows the current interpreter and when selected brings up a list of available interpreters.
 The Status Bar also reflects when no interpreter is selected.

 ![No interpreter selected](images/environments/no-interpreter-selected-statusbar.png)

 The currently-selected interpreter is applied when right-clicking a file and selecting **Run Python File in Terminal**.
-You can also use **Python: Create Terminal** to create a terminal with the current environment.
+You can also use **Python: Create Terminal** to create a terminal with the current environment activated.
+Note that setting `python.terminal.activateEnvironments` to `false` disallows activating virtual and conda environments with these commands.

 ## Manually specifying an interpreter